eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 This bytecode is still platform agnostic, and needs to be executed by the JVM.
 The JVM can interpret the bytecode, or further compile it to platform specific machine code.

-We can explicitly compile our test file to bytecode in a class-file:
+We can explicitly compile our test file to bytecode in a class file:
 ```
 $ javac Test.java
 ```